HCPlantern/quartz/content/excerpt/ReadingQizMaker.md

 # 0.Abstract

 - Purpose: support *instructors* to conveniently design high-quality questions to help students comprehend readings
-- adapt to natural workflow and offer *NLP-based* support
+- Adapt to natural workflow and offer *NLP-based* support
+- Evaluation Study:
+	- questions generated with ReadingQuizMaker comparable to their manually designed quizzes
+	- NLP suggestions satisfying and helpful
+	- show the importance of allowing users to control the use of AI and providing immediate previews of AI-generated outcomes​